OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	![](Images/Fig08.png)

-30. You have now successfully run and tested the Add-in and its JavaScript logic using the Visual Studio debugger.
+30. You have now successfully run and tested the add-in and its JavaScript logic using the Visual Studio debugger.
 Close Microsoft Word to stop the debugging session and return to Visual Studio.

 ## Exercise 2: Using OOXML to insert a starting Document

-*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork add-in you created in the previous exercise.
+*In this exercise, you will continue working on the Visual Studio solution for the StatementOfWork add-in you created in the previous exercise.
 You will add additional JavaScript code to create a starting document using Office Open XML (OOXML).*

 1. In Visual Studio, make sure you have the **StatementOfWork** project open.
 2. In the Solution Explorer, double click on **Home.js** to open this JavaScript file in an editor window.